h12w/gspec/DESIGN.md

 interactions among those parts are kept minimal, so that each part of the software can be written and verified separately.

-This is the basic idea about unit testing.
+This is the basic idea about unit test.

-The builtin test framework for Go (gotest for short, including "go test" command and "testing" package) is a lightweight test framework that solves most of the fundamental problems about unit testing, including:
+The builtin test framework for Go (gotest for short, including "go test" command and "testing" package) is a lightweight test framework that solves most of the fundamental problems about unit test, including:
 * Test organization
     - a test case is a function with specific signature.
     - a test function can be put in any files with name *_test.go.